OrigeneT/Origene.github.io/_pages/about.md

 Recent News
 ======
+* July 22,2022, "Rethinking the Abuja Declaration: What is 15% to the health sector?".
+[Medium article](https://medium.com/@akankojim/rethinking-the-abuja-declaration-what-is-15-to-the-health-sector-1876147f5401).

 * May 31,2022, "Fraud Detection Using Neural Networks: A Case Study of Income Tax".
 Published in [MDPI, Big Data and Augmented Intelligence Section](https://www.mdpi.com/1999-5903/14/6/168).